Skip to content

 Bottom line: Avoid a Speeding Ticket

 So avoid a speeding ticket.
 And don’t let this one hit your record by paying the ticket.
-What have you got to lose by trying?
+What have you got to lose by trying to win?

 Avoiding Traffic Stops – Minnesota Laws